Inertia Partitioning Modular Robust Control Framework for Reconfigurable Multibody Systems: Introduction

 \subsection{Literature Review}

 Advances in heavy-duty robotic systems, such as those in construction, have introduced architectures with extended reach and multi-ton payload capacities \cite{KOIVUMAKI201559}.
 These systems often employ hybrid series–parallel structures driven by hydraulic or electro-mechanical actuators.
-However, the inclusion of closed kinematic chains in such mechanisms introduces additional challenges to model-based control.
+However, the inclusion of closed kinematic chains in such mechanisms introduces additional challenges to model-based modular control.

 Regarding the port-Hamiltonian framework, this issue is addressed in \cite{vanderschaft2018generalizedporthamiltoniandaesystems} and \cite{van2020dirac}, and the result is a system of differential-algebraic equations (DAEs).
 The addition of constraint equations to form the system of DAEs imposes numerical challenges and stability issues in forward dynamics \cite{fernandez2022non}, including constraint drift and the need for constraint stabilization \cite{khoshnazar2024application}.
-Furthermore, the DAE formulation increases the computational and analytical complexity of model-based control design and stability analysis \cite{drucker2023trajectory}.
+Furthermore, DAE-based formulations can complicate model-based control design, as the resulting inverse models may have high differentiation index and thus require careful numerical treatment \cite{drucker2023trajectory}.

-VDC also relies on modifications to its general framework to handle closed chains, as it was originally developed for multibody systems with tree-like structure by using the spatial-vector form of the Newton-Euler formalism \cite{zhu2010virtual}.
-Currently, no widely adopted solution exists within the VDC framework for calculating the constraint forces and torques in closed chains, and the available modifications are often system-specific, depending on the particular structure of the closed chain.
-For instance, \cite{petrovic2022mathematical,ding2023high,barjini2025surrogate}, and \cite{zhang2025equivalence} have provided solutions for utilizing VDC for a certain class of multibody systems including triangular closed chains comprised of several passive revolute joints and one hydraulically or electrically actuated prismatic joint, which are common in heavy-duty robotic manipulators.
+VDC also relies on modifications to its general framework to handle closed kinematic chains, as it was originally developed for multibody systems with tree-like structure by using the spatial-vector form of the Newton-Euler formalism \cite{zhu2010virtual}.
+Currently, no widely adopted solution exists within the VDC framework for calculating the constraint forces and torques in closed kinematic chains, and the available modifications are often system-specific, depending on the particular structure of the closed kinematic chain.
+For instance, \cite{petrovic2022mathematical,ding2023high,barjini2025surrogate}, and \cite{zhang2025equivalence} have provided solutions for utilizing VDC for a certain class of multibody systems including triangular closed kinematic chains comprised of several passive revolute joints and one hydraulically- or electrically-actuated prismatic joint, which are common in heavy-duty robotic manipulators.